zstoi/PyConnectedness/README.md

 - directional `TO` and `FROM` measures
 - net directional connectedness
 - net pairwise directional connectedness
+- frequency-domain connectedness
+- within-frequncy connectedness
 - spillover heatmaps
 - directed connectedness networks

+## Preview: animations (next release)

+The next version will add animated versions of the figures, build up step by step, or played back one rolling window per frame.
+The examples below use the DY-2012 data in `examples/data/` with 200-day rolling windows.

 For complete examples, see the replication notebooks below.